 The Ocean Plastics Recovery Project and partners will remove and analyze debris from the Katmai National Park, as well as evaluate the best methods for recycling and sustainable disposal.

 Who is involved?

-The Ocean Plastic Recovery Project, with the support of the NOAA Marine Debris Program, will remove debris from Katmai National Park shorelines.
+The Ocean Plastics Recovery Project, with the support of the NOAA Marine Debris Program, will remove debris from Katmai National Park shorelines.
 After the debris is removed, the project will work in partnership with Western Washington University to analyze the most feasible and optimal disposal methods for different types of debris recovered in order to improve the efficiency and sustainability of debris disposal.

 What is the project and why is it important?

 The debris will be sent to Oregon for evaluation and categorization by Western Washington University for further research and to compare different recycling and recovery processes, often a challenging and expensive component of debris removal in Alaska.
 Findings from this research will be published at the end of the project.
-Through these removal efforts OPRP hopes to allow for more efficient and sustainable disposal of future marine debris, reducing both the cost of removal as well as the amount of debris that goes into landfills.
+Through these removal efforts OPR hopes to allow for more efficient and sustainable disposal of future marine debris, reducing both the cost of removal as well as the amount of debris that goes into landfills.

 For more information about this project, visit the Marine Debris Program Clearinghouse.